fiveisprime/fiveisprime.github.io/_posts/2014-01-07-modulus-deploy-from-travis.md

 the variable to your configuration file automatically.

-If you don't already have a configuration file, create a file named `.travis.yml` in the root of your repository and paste the following into the
+If you don't already have a configuration file, create a file named `.travis.yml` in the root of your repository and paste in the following:
-file:

     language: node_js
     node_js: